THE ARIZONA STATE SOCIETY OF THE CHILDREN OF THE AMERICAN REVOLUTION

 • Planning meeting in August

-• March in the Parada del Sol in Scottsdale in February
+• March in the Parada del Sol in Scottsdale

 • Lay wreaths for Wreaths Across America